In Conversation with Alexi Pappas

 Date(s) - January 21, 2021

-The Hellenic-American Cultural Center & Museum (HACCM) is pleased to welcome award-winning writer, filmmaker and Olympic athlete Alexi Pappas to a virtual interview about her new book, ‘Bravey: Chasing Dreams, Befriending Pain, and Other Big Ideas‘ available from The Dial Press on January 12, 2021.
-Ms. Pappas will be interviewed live for HACCM by Maria A. Karamitsos (AKA the WindyCity Greek).
+The Hellenic-American Cultural Center & Museum (HACCM) is welcomed award-winning writer, filmmaker and Olympic athlete Alexi Pappas to a virtual interview about her new book, ‘Bravey: Chasing Dreams, Befriending Pain, and Other Big Ideas‘.
+Ms. Pappas was interviewed live for HACCM by Maria A. Karamitsos (AKA the WindyCity Greek).

-This event is offered by HACCM free-of-charge via Zoom and is supported by the generous gifts of people like you.
+This recording is offered by HACCM free-of-charge and is supported by the generous gifts of people like you.
 Donate now to support programs like these.

 ALEXI PAPPAS is an award-winning writer, filmmaker, and Olympic athlete.
 Her writing has appeared in The New York Times, Runner’s World, Women’s Running, Sports Illustrated, The Atlantic, and Outside, among other publications, and she has been profiled in The New York Times, Sports Illustrated, New York, and Rolling Stone.
 Pappas co-wrote, co-directed, and starred in the feature film Tracktown with Rachel Dratch and Andy Buckley.
 Most recently, she co-wrote and starred alongside Nick Kroll in Olympic Dreams, the first non-documentary-style movie to ever be filmed at the Olympic Games.
 A Greek American, Pappas holds the Greek national record in the 10,000-meters and competed for Greece in the 2016 Olympics.
 She lives in Los Angeles, California.